That's because of the Giant Tingle Trees and the architecturally designed pathway which takes you gradually into their giant forest canopy!

 As you gradually descend from the Treetop Walk and reach the forest floor, another delight awaits you!

-The Ancient Empires Walk takes you on a gradual stroll through the feet of the ancient tingles, even walk THROUGH one!
+The Ancient Empires Walk takes you on a gradual stroll through the feet of the ancient unique red tingles, you can even walk THROUGH one!

-The Ancient Empires walk is along the ground on boardwalks and pathways through the understory of this special southern forest.
+You meander though the forest floor, sometimes on boardwalks and pathways through the understory of this special southern forest.

 A very well constructed walkway with a gradual ascent offered us the opportunity to experience the tops of the giant tingle trees in complete safety.

-The treetop walk is actually a series of lightweight steel trusses built on steel pylons to form a circut 420 metre long leading over a deep red tinge gully.
+The treetop walk is actually a series of lightweight steel trusses built on steel pylons to form a circuit 420 metre long leading over a deep red tinge gully.

 As the gully descends, you ascend.
-It's a gradual climb into the treetops.
+It's a gradual climb into the treetops and through them.

-Though technically in the Denmark Shire, the Valley of the Giants is close to the town of Walpole.
+The Valley of the Giants, The Tree Top Walk is located close to the beautiful inlet forest town of Walpole.

 To get your bearings, check out the Valley of the Giant's Treetop Walk Map located below.